4 Must Know Options Expiration Day Traps to Avoid

 This is JUST for exercising purposes and doesn’t mean you’re “stuck” in a position until expiration.

-These are index options and not ETF options, I’ll remind you; so the SPDR S&P 500 (NYSE: SPY), PowerShares QQQ Trust (NASDAQ: QQQQ) and iShares Russell 2000 Index (NYSE: IWM) are all American-style options.
+These are index options and not ETF options.
+So the SPDR S&P 500 (NYSE: SPY), PowerShares QQQ Trust (NASDAQ: QQQ), and iShares Russell 2000 Index (NYSE: IWM) are all American-style options.

 To help you avoid confusion, I think it would be prudent for me to point out a few key differences between American and European-style options:

 - First, the time when trading ceases is different for American and European options.
 As you possibly know, when you get to the expiration month, American options cease trading on the third Friday, at the close of business.
-There are exceptions though.
+There are exceptions, though.
 For instance, at the calendar quarter, quarterlies cease trading on the last trading day.
-European index options, on the other hand, stop trading on Thursday, preceding the third Friday of the expiration month.
-Take note of this, since that’s a whole day earlier than the American option.
+On the other hand, European index options stop trading on Thursday, preceding the third Friday of the expiration month.
+Take note of this since that’s a whole day earlier than the American option.

 Let’s face it.
 Letting go is the hardest part of trading.